-MUS 234 Orchestra
+Orchestra

 The purpose of the Orchestra is to provide a continuing musical performance experience for string players.
 Students with sufficient ability on winds and brass will also be encouraged to participate.
 The course will foster the growth of musicality through the rehearsal and performance of a wide range of music written or arranged for orchestra.
 Offered every semester.
-No prerequisites no prerequis

-MUS 235 Handbell Choir One Credit
+Handbell Choir